Skip to main content

 1. Prep the chicken: In a shallow bowl, whisk together the egg and buttermilk.
 In a separate shallow bowl, combine flour, garlic powder, pepper, and paprika.

 2. Coat the chicken: Dip each chicken tenderloin in the egg mixture, then dredge in the flour mixture, pressing lightly to coat.
+Place it on a wire rack so the crust sets.

 3. Heat the oil: In an electric skillet or deep pan, heat oil to 375°F. Fry chicken in batches to avoid overcrowding.